 Model Experiments

-In our modeling experimental, species 1 is considered a strongly harvest-oriented species.
+In our modeling experiments, species 1 is considered a strongly harvest-oriented species.
 Species 2 represents a less harvest-oriented species.
-Species 1 is highly valued over species 2 by anglers, because of this, the management goal here to promote dominance of species 1 over species 2.
+Species 1 is more valued than species 2 by anglers.
+Because of this, the management goal is to promote dominance of species 1 over species 2.
 We focused on four different model experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
 First, we sought to understand how the fishery in this model functioned over a range of harvest levels (both species 1 and 2).
 The aim of this simulation was to understand species dynamics and the stable states that are present in our simulated fishery system.
-Second, we sought to compare the impact of active management of only one species (species 1) versus both species (species 1 and 2), and the resultant impact on species dynamics, with a particular interest on managing the system for dominance of species 1.
+Second, we sought to compare the influence of active management of only one species (species 1) versus both species (species 1 and 2), and the resultant influence on species dynamics, with a particular interest on managing the system for dominance of species 1.
 Our third model experiment focused on the interactive effects of management on both species in the system.
-Here, we sought to understand the impact of different management levers for different species, and the resultant outcomes in terms of dominant species.
-Finally, we explored the impacts of slow changes in habitat availability and the resultant impacts on stable states.
+Here, we sought to understand the influence of different management levers for different species, and the resultant outcomes in terms of dominant species.
+Finally, we explored the influences of slow changes in habitat availability and the resultant influences on stable states.
 Within this model experiment, we sought to understand how management action can prevent changes in stable states caused by changes in habitat availability.
 Different modeling runs used slightly different parameterizations for harvest, stocking, and habitat availability (Appendix/Supplement).
-Species interaction parameters, mortality, survival, and fecundity are all held constant across simulations (Appendix/Supplement).
+Species interaction parameters, mortality, survival, and fecundity were held constant across simulations (Appendix/Supplement).
 Model simulations were performed in R using RStudio and the deSolve package (Soetaert et al. 2010, R Core Team 2020, RStudio Team 2020).

 Results

 The model demonstrated alternative stable states (Fig. 1).
-Across the range of harvest rates, the model outcomes, when run to equilibrium, differed depending on the initial system state.
-For example, a harvest rate of 4 fish per unit effort on species 1 resulted in scenarios where species 1 dominates over species 2 or vice versa depending on initial system state.
+Across the range of harvest rates, the model outcomes when run to equilibrium differed depending on the initial system state.
+For example, a harvest rate of < 5fish per unit effort on species 1 resulted in scenarios where species 1 dominates over species 2 or vice versa depending on initial system state.

 Figure 1.
 Model exhibits alternative stable states.
 The model is run to equilibrium over a range of harvest rates for species 1, species 2 harvest is held constant at 2.
 Top panel shows equilibrium abundances for the range of harvests when species 1 is initially dominant.
 Bottom panel represents outcomes when species 2 is initially dominant.